TradencyDev/WarpTest/README.md

 The implementation uses `await` and does not block the continuation of the code execution.

 **Parameters**:
-- handler - Mandatory.
+- Handler - Mandatory.
 Delegate (callback) that will handle the incoming messages
 - Channel - Mandatory.
 See Main concepts
 - Group - Optional.
 See Main concepts
 - clientDisplayName - Optional.
 See Main concepts